The Black Dahlia Murder (band): Ritual and member changes (2011–2013)

 In February 2011, the Black Dahlia Murder completed the songwriting process for their fifth studio album, entitled Ritual.
 It was released on June 21, 2011, in North America.
 The band supported Amon Amarth on their May 2011 European tour, as well as headlined the 2011 Summer Slaughter tour, both in support of Ritual.
 Before the record's release, the track "Moonlight Equilibrium" was posted to the Metal Blade Records website on April 29, 2011, to critical and fan acclaim.
 A music video for "Moonlight Equilibrium" was released on February 20, 2012.
 In April 2012 during the New England Metal and Hardcore Festival on the first night performance, Trevor Strnad officially welcomed new bassist Max Lavelle into the band after former bassist Ryan Williams parted ways.
+They played at Wacken Open Air in August 2012.
 On November 7, Shannon Lucas announced via a YouTube video that he would be stepping down as drummer of the Black Dahlia Murder to pursue other aspirations.
 Alan Cassidy of Abigail Williams filled in for Shannon's touring duties.